-In certain occupations, the workforce has been dominated by women and, as a result of these historic pay imbalances, wages have been undervalued and employing people in these industries is not a fair or equal rate.
+In certain occupations, the workforce has been dominated by women and, as a result of these historic pay imbalances, wages have been undervalued and people employed in these industries are not receiving a fair or equal rate.

 Equal Pay Amendment Act 2020

-The Equal Pay Amendment Act 2020 comes into force on 6 November 2020.
+The Equal Pay Amendment Act 2020 came into force on 6 November 2020.